 Offered by Author and Editor Laurie Gough and Story Coach Tina Trineer

-NOTE: This session is over (and it was so much fun!) but Tina and I will be offering this again in the Fall of 2022, with four people and for four weeks (rather than six people for six weeks.)
+NOTE: This session is over (and it was so much fun!) but I will be offering this again in the Fall of 2023, with six people for six weeks.
 See below for the nice things people said about this!